Welcome to my new web page

 thousands of photographs which we identified by file number each day in our

-You are invited to come back often to see the latest additions.
+date in the near future.
+You are invited to come back from time to

 Several years ago, I discovered cathedral